nmontesg/normsynth/README.md

 # Value-Guided Synthesis of Parametric Normative Systems (Code)

-This repository contains the code to complement the paper _Value-Guided Synthesis of Parametric Normative Systems_, by N. Montes and C. Sierra, presented for acceptance at the Autonomous Agents and Multi Agent Systems 2021 Conference.
+This repository contains the code to complement the paper:

+Nieves Montes and Carles Sierra.
+2021.
+Value-Guided Synthesis of Parametric Normative Systems.
+In Proc. of the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2021), Online, May 3–7, 2021, IFAAMAS, 9 pages.